To the Members of

 Report on Other Legal and Regulatory Requirements

-Report) Order 2016 (the Order) issuedby Central Government of India in terms of sub Section (11) of section 143 of the Act wegive in the Annexure A a statement onthe matters specified in the paragraph 3 and 4 ofthe Order to the extent they are applicable to the Company.
+Report) Order 2016 (the Order) issued by the Central Government of Indiain terms of Section 143(11) of the Act we give in Annexure A a statement onthe matters specified in paragraphs 3 and 4 of the Order to the extent applicable.

-2. As required by Section 143(3) of the
+2. (A) As required by Section 143(3) of the

-(a) we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.
+(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-(b) in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-(d) in our opinion the aforesaid annexed standalone financial statements comply withthe requirements of the Accounting Standards specified under and referred to in subSection (1) of Section 129 r/w Section 133 of the Act.
+(d) In our opinion the aforesaid standalone financial statements comply with the IndAS specified under Section 133 of the Act.

-(e) on the basis of the written representations received from the directors as on 31stMarch 2020 taken on record by the Board of Directors none of the directors of the companyare disqualified as on 31 March 2017 from being appointed as director in terms of Section164(2) of the Act;
+(e) On the basis of the written representations received from the directors as on 31stMarch 2020 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2020 from being appointed as a director in terms of Section164(2) of the Act.

 Firm Registration No. 110907W